163rd Attack Wing: Tactical Air Command

-In October 1982, the 163rd assumed a tactical fighter role flying the McDonnell Douglas F-4C Phantom II.
-The group concurrently moved to March Air Force Base, near Riverside, into new facilities specifically built for the unit and became a tenant ANG wing at the then-Strategic Air Command (SAC) installation.
+196th TFS F-4C about 1987 (Note: Aircraft is McDonnell F-4C Phantom II, eerial 63-7644.
+This was the type of aircraft Capt.
+Dean Paul Martin, was flying when he crashed.)

-On 21 March 1987, Captain Dean Paul Martin ("Dino", son of entertainer Dean Martin), a pilot in the 196th Tactical Fighter Squadron crashed his F-4C into San Gorgonio Mountain, California shortly after departure from March AFB during a snow storm.
-Both Martin and his Weapons System Officer (WSO), Capt Ramon Ortiz were killed.
+In October 1982, the 163rd assumed a tactical fighter role, flying the McDonnell F-4C Phantom II.
+The group concurrently moved to March Air Force Base, near Riverside, into new facilities specifically built for the unit and became a tenant ANG wing at the then-Strategic Air Command installation.

+On 21 March 1987, Captain Dean Paul Martin ("Dino", son of entertainer Dean Martin), a pilot in the 196th Tactical Fighter Squadron crashed his F-4C into San Gorgonio Mountain, California shortly after departure from March during a snowstorm.
+Both Martin and his Weapons System Officer were killed.
 The 163rd transitioned to the upgraded F-4E Phantom II on 1 April 1987.
 This newer aircraft incorporated more sophisticated electronics and weaponry.

 In July 1990, the unit once again changed missions and was redesignated the 163rd Tactical Reconnaissance Group.
-The 163rd was equipped with RF-4C unarmed reconnaissance model of the Phantom II aircraft and maintained a dual state/federal mission.
+The 163rd was equipped with RF-4C, an unarmed reconnaissance model of the Phantom II aircraft and maintained a dual state/federal mission.
 The unit's primary mission was to provide tactical reconnaissance to all friendly forces.
 The unit was also actively involved in statewide missions.
 This was accomplished by using a system of visual, optical, electronic, and other sensors.
 During this time the aircrews accumulated over 30,000 hours of flying time and the unit deployed across both the Pacific and Atlantic Oceans.

 The 163rd deployed to Pisa Airport, Italy, in support of Operation Decisive Endeavor.
 While deployed, the unit flew as the lead unit in support of flight operations over Bosnia.